Sharing is caring!

 Yes you certainly can.
 Full time RV camping can offer a number of challenges for those who live in an area with frigid temperatures during the winter months.
 Unlike a well insulated home, keeping an RV comfortable takes more than turning on your furnace.
-However with a bit of planning and a few simple modifications, your RV can be a cozy home in almost any winter weather.
+However with a bit of planning and a few simple modifications, RVing in the winter can be a cozy and unique pastime.

 Preparing RV For Winter Living